NGO Santé Diabète

 • Consolidation of the role and actions of these associations

-• of the national response to diabetes
+• the national response to diabetes

-• of national standards and procedures for the management of diabetes at the level of the Ministry of Health
+• national standards and procedures for the management of diabetes at the level of the Ministry of Health

 • other policy documents including diabetes (nutrition, maternal health, etc.)